 Beyond Meat burgers to be sold at some Costco stores

-Beyond Meat Inc said on Thursday that its plant-based burgers will be sold at some Costco Wholesale Corp stores in the United States.
+Beyond Meat Inc said on Thursday that its burgers will be sold at some Costco Wholesale Corp stores, in the plant-based meat maker's latest move in an increasingly competitive battle for retail shelf-space.

-CHICAGO: Beyond Meat Inc said on Thursday that its plant-based burgers will be sold at some Costco Wholesale Corp stores in the United States.
+CHICAGO: Beyond Meat Inc said on Thursday that its burgers will be sold at some Costco Wholesale Corp stores, in the plant-based meat maker's latest move in an increasingly competitive battle for retail shelf-space.

 The company said its popular Beyond Burgers will be sold in states including Texas, Florida and New York for US$14.99 per eight-patty pack.